greatwall2704/gepa-ii-agent/README.md

 GEPA is built around a flexible [GEPAAdapter](src/gepa/core/adapter.py) abstraction that lets it plug into any system and optimize different types of text snippets.
 The above example used a simple [`DefaultAdapter`](src/gepa/adapters/default_adapter/default_adapter.py) that plugs into a single-turn LLM environment and evolves system prompts, where tasks are presented as user messages.
 GEPA can be easily extended to multi-turn and other agentic settings.
 For example, the `dspy.GEPA` integration uses a [DSPyAdapter](https://github.com/stanfordnlp/dspy/blob/main/dspy/teleprompt/gepa/gepa_utils.py#L51).

+Beyond prompt optimization, GEPA can evolve entire programs.
+The [`DSPy Full Program Adapter`](src/gepa/adapters/dspy_full_program_adapter/) demonstrates this by evolving complete DSPy programs—including custom signatures, modules, and control flow logic.
+Starting from a basic `dspy.ChainOfThought("question -> answer")` that achieves 67% on the MATH benchmark, GEPA evolves a multi-step reasoning program that reach **93% accuracy**.
+A [fully executable example notebook](src/gepa/examples/dspy_full_program_evolution/example.ipynb) shows how to use this adapter.

 ### Using GEPA to optimize _your_ system

 GEPA can be used to optimize any system consisting of textual components.
 Follow these steps: